 Tree Injection using Xytect 10%

-Dosage: 1 ml/inch DBH for trees 2 to 10 inches DBH.
-1.5 ml/inch DBH for trees 10 to 36 inches DBH.
-2 ml/inch DBH for trees 36 inches DBH and above.
-For heavier infestation and/or more resistant insects, use 1.5 ml or 2 ml rates on trees having a DBH >1.
+Dosage: 1 mL/in DBH for trees 2 - 10 in DBH 1.5 mL/in DBH for trees 10 - 36 in DBH 2 mL/in DBH for trees 36 in DBH and above.
+For heavier infestation and/or more resistant insects, use 1.5 mL or 2 mL rates on trees having a DBH >1 in.
 Timing: Early spring – summer, ideally 1-3 weeks before pests are actively feeding Re-Treatment: AnnuallyXytect 10%$453.96

 Foliar Spray using Distance

-Notes: Combined with RTSA Horticultural Oil Dosage: 8-12 oz/100 gallons water Timing: Spring at 930 GDD or when Hydrangea arb.
+Notes: Combined with RTSA Horticultural Oil Dosage: 8 - 12 oz/100 gal water Timing: Spring at 930 GDD or when Hydrangea arb.
 ‘Grandiflora’ blooms or any time in dormancy Re-Treatment: AnnuallyDistance$269.00

 Foliar Spray using RTSA Horticultural Oil

-Notes: Combined with RTSA Horticultural Oil Dosage: 0.5-1%/100 gallon water Timing: Spring at 930 GDD or when Hydrangea arb.
+Notes: Combined with RTSA Horticultural Oil Dosage: 0.5 - 1%/100 gal water Timing: Spring at 930 GDD or when Hydrangea arb.
 ‘Grandiflora’ blooms or any time in dormancy Re-Treatment: AnnuallyRTSA Horticultural Oil$39.00